7projected/tetris-python/README.md

-- This as an attempt at making Tetris in python.
+This as an attempt at making Tetris in python. <br>

 # Changelog
 - Added sprites and game board to project